coleifer/peewee/docs/peewee/sqlite.rst

 .. module:: playhouse.sqlite_udf

-The ``playhouse.sqlite_udf`` contains a number of functions and aggregates grouped into named collections.
+The ``playhouse.sqlite_udf`` module contains a number of functions and aggregates grouped into named collections.

 .. code-block:: python